hwayne/learntla-v2/docs/beginner/pluscal.rst

 Label Rules
 --------------

 We're modeling time here, so there are restrictions on where we can place the labels.
+We'll recap all of the label rules `at the end <label_rules_summary>`.

 First, **all statements must belong to a label.** This means, among other things, that you miust always start the algorithm with a label.